College seniors to play in 3-on3 tournament in Minneapolis

 CHICAGO (AP) — All-Star teams of college seniors will compete for a $150,000 prize in a 3-on-3 tournament before this year’s NCAA national championship game.

-The Dos Equis 3X3U National Championship, announced on Monday, will be played at the Mall of America in Minneapolis from April 5-7.
+The Dos Equis 3X3U National Championship, announced on Monday, will be played at the Mall of America in Bloomington, Minnesota, from April 5-7.

 Last year’s tournament was won by the Big Ten team of Indiana’s Robert Johnson, Minnesota’s Nate Mason, Ohio State’s Jae’Sean Tate and Purdue’s Vincent Edwards.